 Kawagoe — Experience Japanese Historical Landscape in ‘Little Edo’

-One day trip that we haven’t been on ourselves but are so excited to do in the future is the Zao fox village in Shiroshi – here’s a great guide to help you on your way there.
+Bonus: One Tokyo day trip that we haven’t been on ourselves but are so excited to do in the future is the Zao fox village in Shiroshi – here’s a great guide to help you on your way there.

 Jess is the creator and editor of Books and Bao.
 She's passionate about the world, it's literature, food, culture, and people.
 She enjoys sharing her travel tips with others and capturing those perfect moments.